raymusvibe/statement-processor/README.md

 # Rabobank Statement Validator

-The Rabobank statement validator provides an API to validate statements records in CSV and XML format.
+The Rabobank statement validator provides an API to validate statements records uploaded in CSV and XML format.
 The validation results are returned in JSON or CSV format through the two API endpoints.
+The JSON validation response can be used by other applications, while the CSV report download allows business users to open the validation report in a tool like Excel.

 # Requirements